-Market Risk The risk of loss due to adverse movements in costs or returns from a change in the market price or rate The main market risks a re: Equity Risk Concentration Risk Spread Risk Interest Rate Risk Property Risk Risk Exposure Factors affecting risk exposure liabilities.
-In pursuit part of its investment unnecessary balance s Vhi Insurance had tot of its growth objectives strategy, however it do heet risk. al Solvency II investmer ility of asset prices and Whi Insurance seeks som bes so on the basis that in the assets of €1,127,154k a 27,122k as at 31 Decembe ne level of market risk a t does not introduce an as at 31 December 2016 Methods of risk assessment Compliance with investment mandate.
+Market Risk The risk of loss o The risk of loss due to adverse movements in costs or returns from a change in the market price or rate The main market risks are: Equity Risk Concentration Risk Spread Risk Interest Rate Risk Property Risk Risk Exposure Factors affecting risk exposure liabilities.
+In pursuit of part of its investment unnecessary balance s Vhi Insurance had tot f its growth objectives strategy, however it do heet risk. al Solvency II investmen ility of asset prices and w Whi Insurance seeks som bes so on the basis that it t assets of €1,541,221k a 0,634k as at 31 Decembe e level of market risk as t does not introduce any as at 31 December 2017.
+Methods of risk assessment Compliance with investment mandate.
 Reviews of investment manager performance.
 Stress and scenario testing.
-Changes to the risk during the reporting period There has been no material change to the Company's market risk exposure due to favourable economic conditions, low inflation expectations and no significant change in interest rates.
-Risk Mitigation Mitigation methods Asset and liabil prates limits and restriction f key risk indicators. ons.
-The effectiveness of risk mitigation methods The Board has responsibility for monitoring the effectiveness of these risk mitigation techniques and in doing so relies on reasonable assurance provided by: managed in ac considerations The investmer economic issue The Finance manager.
-The Risk Mana business units reporting on a cordance with the inve- This includes reviewing t manager, who presens.
-Function, which monit gement Function, which on the completeness, a dherence and complian gether with the outcom oversees that the invest stment mandate, solveno g the performance of the ents to the Board on per- cors the investment man in provides support and in accuracy and consistency ice with its risk appetite e of the risk assessment cy requirements and ris investment manager. erformance, market an andate and investmer ndependent challenge t of risk self-assessment and policy managemer
+Changes to the risk during the reporting period The market risk context has not changed markedly over the period.
+Inflation and particularly interest rates remain low.
+The Company's capital position has enabled Vhi Insurance to accept a higher degree of investment risk in the Company's investment mandate in the form of lower allocations to bank deposits and increased allocations to Corporate Bonds.
+Risk Mitigation Mitigation methods Asset and liabil rates limits and restrictio key risk indicators. ns.
+The effectiveness of risk mitigation methods ng the effectiveness or le assurance provided by: managed in ac considerations The investmen economic issue The Finance I manager.
+The Risk Mana business units reporting on a cordance with the invest This includes reviewing t managers, who prese s and risks.
+Function, which monit gement Function, which on the completeness, a dherence and complian gether with the outcom the performance of the interview of the interview of the investment many of the investment many of the provides support and interview of the i cy requirements and risk investment manager. erformance, market and andate and investment independent challenge to